 The United Nations was founded in 1945 as a global association of governments that facilitates cooperation in international law, security, economic development, and social equality.
 With aims to protect human rights and achieve world peace, it is a center for governments to communicate and develop strategies to reach these ends.
 Since 1947, October 24 has been called United Nations Day to commemorate the anniversary of the UN’s creation.
 In 1971, the United Nations General Assembly adopted a resolution recommending that the day be observed as a public holiday by member states.
-For a brief and insightful history of United Nations Day and the UU@UN, check out "They called it UN Day" (PDF) by Frank B. Frederick, a UU lawyer who was involved with starting UN Day and the UU@UN.
+For a brief and insightful history of United Nations Day and the UU@UN, check out "They called it UN Day" (PDF) by Frank B. Frederick, a UU lawyer who was involved with starting UN Day and with the UU@UN.

 UUs at the UN